ThatFruedDued/blooket-utility/README.md

 ## Tower Defense / Custom Maps / Islands
 In this map, there are islands made of cheese.
 Literally. *Made by Piotr*

+## Tower Defense / Custom Maps / Volatile Volcano
+In this map, avoid the dangerous lava while fighting the enemies. *Made by Cheese*

 ## Factory
 This category of hacks and cheats affects the Factory game mode on Blooket.